 Once the pillow front for the Christmas Wreath Pillow Cover is finished, follow the instructions in my How to Make a Concealed Zipper Pillow Back to make the back of the pillow.

-For the Quilted Christmas Wreath Pillow Cover back, I used a fabric that didn’t need to have the prints matched so I was able to skip that part of the instructions.
+For the pillow cover back, I used a fabric that didn’t need to have the prints matched so I was able to skip that part of the instructions.

 If you’re finishing your pillow cover by adding binding, place the front and back with the linings facing, machine baste together using a long stitch on your sewing machine.
 Add the binding using your favorite method.